beki2022/beki2022/README.md

 - 👋 Hi, I’m @beki2022
-- 👀 I’m interested in data science and machine learning
+- 👀 I’m interested in data science and machine learning.
-- 🌱 I’m currently learning artificial neural network
+- 🌱 I’m currently learning artificial neural network.
-- 💞️ I’m looking to collaborate on matlab simulink or neural network based works.
+- 💞️ I’m looking to collaborate on matlab/simulink or neural network based works.
 - 📫 How to reach me you can reach me using this email; bekihhood@gmail.com

 <!---